iankorf/MCB185-2023/Unit0/README.md

 git push
 ```

 Check the GitHub website.
 Your `00helloworld.py` file should now be in the
 repo.
-If it is not, refresh the page or get help it that's not the problem.
+If it is not, refresh the page or get help if that's not the problem.

 It might seem like git is a lot of effort just to upload your code to a website.
 If that's all git did, it would be too much effort, but git allows you to do a